 19 Richmond Avenue (4) is an historic house with a Heritage New Zealand List Category 2 rating, and is one of the earliest homes in Nelson.
 When this house was built, it was situated in Brougham Street on section 199 on the original town plan.
 Later, a two storey house was built next to it - nearer Brougham Street - and the entrance to the original house on this property had to be accessed from the Upper Richmond Avenue extension and given the street number 19.

 In the late 1850's Dr Thomas and Adeline Renwick made it their home, and a charming sketch of the house by J W Saxton is held by The Nelson Provincial Museum.
 Dr Thomas Renwick arrived in Nelson in October 1842 and apart from being a doctor he ventured into many fields including an interest in a brewery which he sold to Mr J Dodson.
 In 1849 he was granted a lease to farm blocks in the Awatere district ,although continuing to live in Nelson.
-When Adeline died in 1870 the doctor married Anne Smith and they moved out of the house in the late 1870's to a residence now, Renwick House, on part of Nelson Central School's land and accessed from Alton Street.
+When Adeline died in 1870 the doctor married Anne Smith and they moved out of the house in the late 1870's to a residence, which is now Renwick House, on part of Nelson Central School's land and accessed from Alton Street.

 The Richmond Avenue house became known as Houlker House, when William Houlker and his family moved in after their arrival in New Zealand from Lancashire in 1886 on the ship Tongariro.
 William set to work to establish a vinegar manfactory in Waimea Rd, described in glowing detail in the Colonist in December 1887.1 Apparently he was quite inventive, and in his advertisement he notes his patented design for a fermenting vat for vinegar which ensured its clarity and quality.
 Another article2 in 1892 refers to a new industry when he erected a 'shot tower' to manufacture leaden shot of all sizes.
 Son William junior was educated at Nelson boys and was a talented musician and became a well known architect in Nelson.
 Inventive like his father he invented "Decrete", which was a type of timber and concrete construction.
 A gifted painter, he studied art under H. W. Kirkwood [a student of John Gully], and his drawings can be found in the Nelson Provincial Museum archives.
 He designed a number of well known Nelson buildings - these included the Marsden Church House, the Hotel Nelson, the stonework for the Nelson College for Girls gates, and with Rix-Tritt, the original Nelson College Scriptorium.
 His brother James Houlker was a lawyer who died young at Gallipoli in 1915.